aws-samples/aws-apprunner-cdk/CLOUD9-SETUP.md

 ### Create an AWS Cloud9 environment

 Log into the AWS Management Console and search for Cloud9 services in the search bar.
 Click Cloud9 and create an AWS Cloud9 environment in the `us-east-2` region based on Amazon Linux 2.
-You can select the instance type as t2.micro.
+You can provide a environment name of `workshop-environment` for name and select the instance type as **t2.micro** or **t3.micro**.
 ![Cloud9 Create](assets/1-c9-create.png)

 ### Configure the AWS Cloud9 environment